|A Success Story!

-RCS administrators, staff and students are working together to conserve natural resources and manage their solid waste.
-With 10,000 students and 1,000 employees, RCS can generate as much trash as a mid-sized town.
-By recycling plastic bottles, mixed paper, cardboard, aluminum and steel cans, RCS is diverting tens of thousands of pounds of material from landfills, saving the schools money and teaching students to be good stewards of the earth's natural resources.
+RCS administrators, staff and students are working together to conserve natural resources and manage our solid waste.
+With nearly 9,000 students and 1,000 employees, RCS can generate as much trash and recyclable material as a mid-sized town.
+By recycling plastic bottles, mixed paper, cardboard, aluminum and steel cans, RCS is diverting tens of thousands of pounds of material from landfills each year, reducing trash disposal costs while teaching students to be good stewards of the earth's natural resources.

 Teaching life lessons to encourage the growth of responsible citizens.

 By beginning a child's recycling education early, RCS is ensuring a future generation of responsible citizens.
-We recognize that it is the moral duty of each Rutherford County citizen to conserve resources by recycling, no matter what age.
+We recognize that it is the responsibility of each Rutherford County citizen to conserve resources by reducing, reusing and recycling, no matter what age.
 As our community strives to recycle more and throw away less, it is incumbent on RCS to practice what we teach by providing a means for our students and staff to recycle at school.